 It is difficult to “pick the winners” in advance.
 The most efficacious general approach for Cuba would be to establish a reasonable policy and institutional framework and let the winners emerge over time.
 Assuming that Cuba does establish an “enabling environment” for the development of the manufacturing sector, what might be the manufacturing opportunities for Cuba?

 Traditional Agro-Industries: Sugar, Tobacco and Rum.
 Perhaps the sugar agro-industrial complex could be revived by focusing on bio-fuels as well as sugar.
-Foreign – that is, Brazilian – technology, investible resources, managerial talent and entrepreneurship would be vital in this effort.
+Foreign – that is, Brazilian – technology, investment resources, managerial talent and entrepreneurship would be vital in this effort.
 It also would require dramatic institutional change as well as massive investment.

-Cuba has a comparative advantage in cigars .
+Cuba has a comparative advantage in cigars production.
 The market for cigars in the high income countries may weaken as health-conscious baby boomers age.
 But cigars are a new status symbol for the middle classes of the emerging middle income countries of Latin America and Asia.
-The ending of the embargo with the US will also increase demand.
-High quality but machine-made cigars at lower prices could also find a broad export market.
+The ending of the embargo with the U.S. would also increase demand.
+High quality machine-made cigars at lower prices could also find a broad export market.
 The market for rum and alcoholic beverages could be expanded to meet increasing demands in emerging countries and the United States after normalization.

 Food Processing.
 Cuba could have significant production for export markets of raw or semi-processed citrus products, tropical fruits and vegetables.
 This would require an enabling environment for agricultural and industrial enterprise.

 Pharmaceuticals.
 Cuba’s dramatic success in pharmaceuticals should continue into the future.
 However there are downside risks.
 First, new drugs must continuously be developed because generic versions of existing drugs can be produced freely anywhere when patent protection runs out – if not before, i.e., Cuba’s producers face eventual death unless they innovate and patent successfully.
-Second, some of the markets for Cuba’s pharmaceuticals are of an “sweet-heart” character, e.g. purchases by Venezuela, and may be at risk in the longer term.
+Second, some of the markets for Cuba’s pharmaceuticals are of an “sweet-heart” character, e.g., purchases by Venezuela, and may be at risk in the longer term.

 Light Manufactures.
-Though this sector has basically collapsed, one can imagine niche-type markets for which Cuba could have some success.
+Though this sector has basically collapsed, one can imagine niche-type markets in which Cuba could have some success.
 For example, the manufacture of some lines of specialty women’s clothing, leather footwear, and Spanish-colonial furniture might be possibilities.
 The new policy that will likely permit the evolution of micro-enterprises into small and medium scale firms is particularly positive in this area.

 Chemical and Petrochemical Products.
-If Cuba were to emerge as a significant petroleum producer imports, it could develop a range of petrochemical products for national and regional markets.
+If Cuba were to emerge as a significant petroleum producer, it could develop a range of petrochemical products for national and regional markets.
 Without such domestic production, this is unlikely however.
 Could the production or “mixing” of fertilizers – from imported potash, phosphates and nitrogen – be revived for domestic and foreign markets?
 Perhaps, though Cuba has no particular advantage in this area.

 Heavy Industry and Capital Goods Production.
-Heavy industry such as an iron and steel complex, metal fabrication, wire and tube making is unlikely to emerge in a significant way in Cuba due to lack of cheap energy sources at this time, the absence of relevant raw materials, absence of significant metal using industries within Cuba, the small domestic market vis-à-vis efficient scales of production and the absence of relevant skills.
+Heavy industry such as an iron and steel complex, metal fabrication, wire and tube making is unlikely to emerge in a significant way in Cuba due to lack of cheap energy sources at this time, the absence of relevant raw materials, absence of significant metal-using industries within Cuba, the small domestic market vis-à-vis efficient scales of production and the absence of relevant skills.